Low-energy spectrum of double-junction superconducting circuits in the Born-Oppenheimer approximation: Conclusions

 \section{Conclusions}

 We present an effective single-mode model to accurately describe the low-energy qubit spectrum of a double-junction element shunted by a large capacitor.
-Using the BO approximation, we obtain a correction term to the effective potential energy coming from zero-point fluctuations of the double-junction element's internal degree of freedom.
-We analyze the numerical accuracy of the BO model for experimentally relevant parameter regimes and find that the inclusion of the correction term decreases the error in the numerically obtained low-energy qubit spectrum by two orders of magnitude.
+Using a BO approximation, we obtain a correction term to the effective potential energy coming from zero-point fluctuations of the double-junction element's internal degree of freedom.
+We analyze the numerical accuracy of the BO model for experimentally relevant parameter regimes and find that the inclusion of the correction term decreases the error in the numerically obtained low-energy qubit spectrum by two orders of magnitude, resulting in low errors at the few to tens of $\si{\mega\hertz}$ level.
+Especially for symmetric junction capacitances, we find that the BO model accurately predicts the energy of all states below the first excited internal state while allowing for a large tunability in the junction asymmetry.
 Supporting these results are two parallel experimental works on double-junction qubits~\cite{shagalov2025double_junction_higher_harmonics, feldstein_bofill2026cooper_pair_parity}.
 In these works, the BO single-mode model obtained here is required to accurately fit the respective qubit spectra.
 In Ref.~\cite{shagalov2025double_junction_higher_harmonics} the relative junction energy of an all-SIS double-junction transmon is tuned in-situ via flux control to experimentally probe in which parameter regimes the effective single-mode model describes the observed data.
 In Ref.~\cite{feldstein_bofill2026cooper_pair_parity} the double-junction element is placed in parallel to a semiconductor-based junction such that interference between the two arms leads to controllable higher Josephson harmonics, illustrating how the double-junction element can be used as an effective single component.

 This work further extends the analysis to the offset charge dispersion of the internal degree of freedom.
 We find a transmon regime ($E_{J\Sigma}/E_C^\mathrm{int}\gtrsim30$) for the internal mode, which exponentially suppresses the sensitivity of the qubit mode to internal offset charges.
 These results enable us to analyze the harmonic content of the double-junction element, and we find that the correction term only slightly decreases the overall content of higher Josephson harmonics.
 Finally, our analysis reveals that a family of potential energies gives rise to the same BO correction term.
 This enables a simplified approach when performing the BO approximation; first, simplify the multi-mode potential within the family of interest, and second, perform the conventional steps in the BO approximation.
 In summary, our analysis and results show that the double-junction element can be readily used as a resource for higher Josephson harmonics in multi-mode circuits and further validate the BO approximation as a powerful tool for studying multi-mode superconducting circuits.